The biblical Millennium is mentioned in every verse of Rev 20:2-7.

-At present, contrary to pessimistic amillennialists who think the world is getting worse and worse, secularists think that the world is getting better, because technological progress is masking the sociological regression in our secularised western world.
+At present, contrary to pessimistic amillennialists who think the world is getting worse and worse, secularists think that the world is getting better because of technological advances.
+However, this technological advance is masking the sociological regression in our secularised western world, which is abandoning Christianity.

-Secular sociological regression is hiding behind this sense of progress.
+Secular sociological regression is masked by this sense of technological progress.
 Secular policies are hitching a free ride on technological progress, to such an extent that ‘progressive’ is the current political buzz word added to unchristian sociological policies to try to make them palatable to the public.

 Commentators like Peter Hitchens and professor Jordan Peterson are highlighting the deficiencies of sociological dogmas which have gripped the western world by the throat.
 Christians should be in the forefront of its exposure.

-Rather, we should lift up the hands that hang down Heb 12:12 and remember that Christ is upon the throne of the Universe.
-In spite of the opposition of the wicked Ps 2:2 vainly imagining that they can cast off the Lord’s sovereignty, yet God has appointed Jesus Christ King over Zion and He laughs at their opposition Ps 2:4.
+Christians should lift up the hands that hang down Heb 12:12 and remember that Christ is upon the throne of the Universe.
+This secular advance is a temporary blip in Christ’s long-term strategy Job 20:5.
+In spite of the opposition of the wicked vainly imagining that they can cast off the Lord’s sovereignty Ps 2:2, God has appointed Jesus Christ King over Zion and He laughs at their opposition Ps 2:4.
 The Lord will give the uttermost parts of the Earth to Christ Ps 2:8, and earthly kings are commanded to change their minds and submit to Him Ps 2:10-12.

 The Great Tribulation, the pre-millennial judgment and Christ’s Millennial Advent

-With this scene in view, it is easier to see that rather than our current age being the Millennium of Rev 20, as amillennialists wrongly teach, it is the Great Tribulation that Jesus predicted Mat 24:21, which lasts from Jesus’ time on Earth until the pre-millennial judgment and Christ’s Millennial Advent.
+With this biblical perspective in view, it is easier to see that rather than our current period being the Millennium of Rev 20, as amillennialists wrongly teach, rather it is the Great Tribulation that Jesus predicted Mat 24:21, which has lasted from Jesus’ time on Earth until the pre-millennial judgment and Christ’s Millennial Advent.

-This pre-millennial judgment Rev 19 involves many things, but its essence is an international judgment Dan 7:26 that will expose the man of sin 2Th 2:8 for what he is, and with the fall of spiritual Babylon Rev 14:8 and Rev 18:2,10, lamented by worldly businessmen Rev 18:9-11 and false religious leaders Rev 18:13 alike, Christ will usher in the lengthy Millennium mentioned in every verse of Rev 20:2-7, when Satan’s influence on Earth will be bound by the faithful preaching of the Gospel in every nation of the world.
+This pre-millennial judgment Rev 19 involves many things, but its essence is an international judgment Dan 7:26 that will expose the man of sin 2Th 2:8 for what he is, and with the fall of spiritual Babylon Rev 14:8 and Rev 18:2,10, lamented by worldly businessmen Rev 18:9-11 and false religious leaders Rev 18:13 alike.
+The Lord Jesus Christ will usher in the lengthy Millennium mentioned in every verse of Rev 20:2-7, when Satan’s influence on Earth will be bound by the faithful preaching of the Gospel in every nation of the world.
 Having outlined this vision, the Lord promised ‘Surely I come quickly.
-Amen’, to which the apostle John prayed: ‘Even so, come, Lord Jesus’ Rev 22:20.
+Amen’ – quickly, not soon – to which the apostle John prayed: ‘Even so, come, Lord Jesus’ Rev 22:20.
 We should join in this prayer.